 In January, I wrote about Marcantonio v.
 Moen, an Anne Arundel County medical malpractice lawsuit that the trial court dismissed on summary judgment.
 The malpractice lawsuit alleges wrongful death as the result of an OB/GYN’s misinterpreting a sonogram and failing to order sufficient tests to follow up on the woman’s symptoms.

 Because of this failure to diagnose, the Plaintiff claims that his wife’s chances of survival went down from 80% to 50%-60%.
 The Maryland Court of Special Appeals found that there has to be a 51% likelihood that the person would have died but for the negligence.
-So in this case, she would have to have a 29% chance of living as a result of the negligence to recover an award.
-So while she was statistically likely to defeat the cancer even with the malpractice, she died.
+So in this case, she would have to have a 29% chance of living because of the negligence to recover an award.
+So while she was statistically likely to defeat cancer even with the malpractice, she died.

 The post focused on Judge Timothy E. Meredith’s dissent, who contended that the requirement that the decedent’s chance of survival should not—as a matter of fundamental mathematics—revolve around whether there was a 51% decrease in the likelihood the decedent would survive.
 Because if you had a 90% chance of living and the defendant’s negligence takes you down to 60% and you die, there is a 75% chance you died because of negligence.